Astros vs. Rangers Player Props Betting Odds

 Garcia Stats

-- Garcia heads into this game looking to extend his five-game hit streak.
-In his last five games he is hitting .333 with two doubles, three home runs, a walk and six RBI.
+- Garcia heads into this matchup looking to extend his six-game hit streak.
+In his last 10 outings he is batting .256 with three doubles, four home runs, two walks and eight RBI.

 Garcia Recent Games